The BEST Macaroni Salad Recipe Ever (With Video)

 Instructions

-1. Fill a large pot with cool water, add in the salt, and place over high heat.
+1. Place a large pot over high heat.

-2. After 10 minutes, or once the water comes to a boil, add in the pasta, then stir well.
+3. After 10 minutes, or once the water comes to a boil, add the pasta.

-4. Peel and shred a carrot, then chop the onion, pepper, and celery into very small pieces.
+7. Chop the onion, pepper, and celery into small pieces.

-7. Add in the macaroni, fold well, then garnish with parsley flakes.
+11. Add in the macaroni, then fold well.

-8. Cover with plastic wrap and set in the refrigerator to chill.
+13. Cover with plastic wrap and refrigerate to chill.

 Nutrition